History of Monaco: 20th century

 In July 1918, a treaty was signed providing for limited French protection over Monaco.
 The treaty, written into the Treaty of Versailles, established that Monegasque policy would be aligned with French political, military, and economic interests.
 One of the motivations for the treaty was the upcoming Monaco Succession Crisis of 1918.

 While Prince Louis II's sympathies were strongly pro-French, he tried to keep Monaco neutral during World War II but supported the Vichy French government of his old army colleague, Marshal Philippe Pétain.

 Nonetheless, his tiny principality was tormented by domestic conflict partly as a result of Louis's indecisiveness, and also because the majority of the population was of Italian descent; many of them supported the fascist regime of Italy's Benito Mussolini.

-On 11 November 1942, the Italian Army invaded and occupied Monaco causing a run on the casinos.
+On 11 November 1942, the Italian Army invaded and occupied Monaco.

 Soon after in September 1943, following Mussolini's fall in Italy, the German Army occupied Monaco and began the deportation of the Jewish population.

-Among them was René Blum, the prominent French Jew who founded the Ballet de l'Opera in Monte Carlo, was arrested in his Paris home and held in the Drancy deportation camp outside the French capital before being transported to the Auschwitz concentration camp, where he was later killed.
+Among them was René Blum, the French Jew who founded the Ballet de l'Opera in Monte Carlo.
+He was arrested in his Paris home and held in the Drancy deportation camp outside the French capital before being transported to the Auschwitz concentration camp, where he was later killed.
 Blum's colleague Raoul Gunsbourg, the director of the Opéra de Monte-Carlo, helped by the French Resistance, escaped arrest and fled to Switzerland.
 In August 1944, the Germans executed René Borghini, Joseph-Henri Lajoux and Esther Poggio, who were Resistance leaders.

-Under Prince Louis's secret orders, the Monaco police, often at great risk to themselves, warned in advance those people whom the Gestapo planned to arrest.
-The country was liberated, as German troops retreated, on 3 September 1944.
+The country was liberated on 3 September 1944 by Allied forces.

 Prince Rainier III ascended to the throne following the death of his grandfather, Prince Louis II, in 1949.

 The revised Constitution of Monaco, proclaimed in 1962, abolished capital punishment, provided for female suffrage, established a Supreme Court to guarantee fundamental liberties and made it difficult for a French national to transfer his or her residence there.

 In 1993, Monaco became a member of the United Nations with full voting rights.

 21st century

-In 2002, a new treaty between France and Monaco clarifies that if there are no heirs to carry on the dynasty, the Principality will remain an independent nation, rather than be annexed by France.
+In 2002, a new treaty between France and Monaco clarified that if there are no heirs to carry on the dynasty, the Principality will remain an independent nation, rather than be annexed by France.
 Monaco's military defence, however, is still the responsibility of France.

-Prince Albert II succeeds his father Prince Rainier III in 2005.
+Prince Albert II succeeded his father Prince Rainier III in 2005.

 Monaco's mild climate with historical sites and modern gambling casinos, make Monaco a popular tourism and recreation centre in the 21st century, with 4.1 tourists per resident as of 2020.

 On 29 February 2020, Monaco announced its first case of COVID-19, a man who was admitted to the Princess Grace Hospital Centre then transferred to Nice University Hospital in France.
 The virus was confirmed to have reached Monaco on 29 February 2020.

+In the early 2020s there was international news about concerns over government financial accountability in Monaco.